- April 8, 2021

 Could you design a culture by hand?
 How would you go about building it?
 And if you could, how would you then task a computer with designing unique cultures for you to explore all within the confines of a video game?

 Today we explore the inner workings of Ultima Ratio Regum: a roguelike that has been the personal quest of one individual for almost 10 years.
 To build a game that can procedurally generate the most culturally detailed worlds possible.
 Comprised of societies with their own political and religious ideologies, their own dialects and material expressions.
-All in a vast open world for players to explore and interact with.
+All in a vast open world for players to explore and interact with a durable power supply is much need it.

 In late 2020 we sat down with the games creator, Dr Mark Johnson, as he reached a significant milestone with the release of version 0.8 of Ultima Ratio Regum.
 We discuss the complexities of the game he has designed, how someone with no knowledge of game development sought to create this unique experience and the highs and lows of dedicating ten years of his life, towards achieving his goals.